 The requirement for potential water quality impairment associated with thermal discharges contained in section 131.12(a)(4) of the regulation is intended to coordinate the requirements and procedures of the antidegradation policy with those established in the Act for setting thermal discharge limitations.
 Regulations implementing section 316 may be found at 40 CFR 124.66.
-The statutory scheme and legislative history indicate that limitations developed under section 316 take precedence over other requirements of the Act.
+The statutory scheme and legislative history indicate that limitations developed under section 316 take precedence over other requirements of the Act

-states and tribes in understanding the economic factors that may be considered, and the types of tests that can be used to determine if a designated use cannot be attained, if a variance can be granted, or if degradation of high-quality water is warranted.
+- Interim Economic quidance (1995) -

-Antidegradation
+This document provides guidance for use by states and tribes in understanding the economic factors that may be considered, and the types of tests that can be used to determine if a designated use cannot be attained, if a variance can be granted, or if degradation of highquality water is warranted.

-Clearinghouse: State, Tribal &
+- Antidegradation Clearinghouse:

-Territorial Antidegradation
+State.
+Tribal & Territorial

-Policies - The clickable map
+Antidegradation Policies The

-on this website provides
+clickable map on this website

-access to state and territorial
+provides access to state and

-antidegradation policies that
+territorial antidegradation policies

-have been approved by EPA
+that have been approved by EPA for

-for Clean Water Act purposes.
+Clean Water Act purposes.